 Lesley is my real name.
 It is the name I use at work and the name I used at school, but many of my friends call me ‘Lellie’.
 Why?

-I sometimes forget which name people are used to, so will sometimes confuse people when I myself use the wrong one.
-Most people who meet me in a formal setting still call me Lesley, but I prefer my friends to call me ‘Lellie’.
+I sometimes forget which name people are used to, so may confuse people when I myself use the wrong one.
+Most people who meet me in a formal setting still call me Lesley, but I prefer my friends to call me Lellie.
 I’ve always felt that Lesley was a name for people my mum’s age, not my own.
-Lellie feels like it suits me better.
+Lellie suits me better.